 Background

 Tetrapods are unique among major plant and metazoan clades in showing recurrent colonizations from land or freshwater to marine realm [1].
 The colonization of land happened once and nearly 400 mya (Devonian).
 On the contrary, several terrestrial lineages colonized marine ecosystems in repeated occasions since the Early Triassic (250 mya) [2].
 Iconic examples include turtles, ichthyosaurs, mosasaurs, plesiosaurs, metriorhynchid crocodylomorphs during the Mesozoic, and mainly birds and mammals during the Cenozoic (penguins, whales, dolphins, sea lions, seals, and sea cows).
-Due to the aquatic physical environment, all these animals Secondarily Adapted to the Marine Environment (SECAD) exhibit strong modifications in their skeletons compared to the basic terrestrial tetrapod pattern.
+Due to the aquatic physical environment, all these animals Secondarily Adapted to the marine environment (SECAD) exhibit strong modifications in their skeletons compared to the basic terrestrial tetrapod pattern.
 These modifications have been extensively cited as canonical examples of convergent evolution [2,3,4,5].
 Despite they are not closely related, all these groups share something in common: their ancestors had fingers.
 Previous studies have suggested that the limb-to-forefin (to better distinguish it from pectoral fins) transition in aquatic tetrapods occurred several times and followed diverse strategies [6,7,8,9,10,11].
 However, did that morphological shift influenced their anatomical integration?
 Is there a conserved modularity pattern among SECAD tetrapods?
-Or did land-to-water transition triggered an array of unique appendage connectivity patterns across lineages?
+Or did land-to-water transition trigger an array of unique appendage connectivity patterns across lineages?
 To address these questions, we used Anatomical Network Analysis, a novel framework that has been demonstrated as a powerful approach to analyze the organization of anatomical structures [12,13].

 Recently, this approach helped studying the connectivity patterns of the various bones of the tetrapodomorph limb, providing a new framework for understanding the water-to-land-transition.
 This process was characterized by less integrated and more modular appendages that were accompanied by significant muscular diversification [14,15].
 The appearance of digits caused a major transformation in the connectivity pattern of the tetrapodomorph appendage, from an “ancestral” web-like morphology to a “derived” tree-like network through a process called, appropriately, the “disintegration” of the limb [14].
 Here, we expand this framework to study the limb-to-forefin transformation in tetrapods, including a broad taxonomic sampling of extant and extinct marine reptiles and mammals.